![]() |

 Technology

-changing every-day, every-moment!
+changing every day, every moment!
 High voltage electricity transmission

-underground cable system also taking over instate of overhead power line.
-Though
+underground cable system also taking over instate of the overhead power line.
+Though underground high voltage electricity

 transmission more technically challenging and expensive than installing